Dead Man's Hand (Poker Face): Critical reception

 "Dead Man's Hand" received extremely positive reviews from critics.
 Saloni Gajjar of The A.V.
 Club gave the episode an "A-" grade and wrote, "Poker Face is clearly Charlie's story, but each episode presents enticing and serious subplots even if we don't spend sufficient time with them.
 The premiere's case deals with a child pornography ring that Frost Casino may or may not benefit from.
 Since Charlie is our lens into it all, and she's embarked on a road trip far away from Vegas, it's all we'll ever know (for now, at least).
 But that's alright because, as established, Charlie's journey is compellingly told."

 Alan Sepinwall of Rolling Stone wrote, "Goddamn, what a relief and delight it is to see a TV show that actually wants to be a TV show, and that knows how to do that at this high a level."
 Amanda Whiting of Vulture gave the episode a 4 star rating out of 5 and wrote, "All in all, the episode is a fun little low-stakes romp — low-stakes because Sterling is such a smarmy buffoon that he can’t muster anything approaching actual menace."

 Daniel D'Addario of Variety praised Lyonne's character, writing, "the character is a profound underachiever, capable of detecting any lie (and, as such, dominating at the card table) but content to take whatever job comes her way."
 Lauren Milici of Total Film gave the episode a 4.5 star rating out of 5 and wrote, "Poker Face is a modern throwback of a genre we haven't seen since the '90s.
 Sure, Knives Out's Benoit Blanc is an icon in his own right, but Charlie Cale is the relatable hero we've all been waiting for.
 Each episode pits her against a brand new guest star, and God only knows what other horrors she'll encounter while on the run.
 We're off to a great start for what's sure to be one hell of a ride."

+IndieWire named "Dead Man's Hand" the twelfth best TV episode of 2023.